bscheibe/sdotcomv2/SHOULDDO.md

 ===============================
 - [ ] Have underline on the current page link
 - [ ] Changes transitions from all to only where needed
+- [ ] Remove the animate.css file and replace it with only the animations you are using from the file.
+Do once you have all animations finished.

 Ones to think on
 =================